 You need to learn how to carefully

-is the act of conveying intended meanings from
+is the act of conveying intended

 one entity or group to another through the use of mutually understood

 signs and semiotic rules.
 The basic steps of communication are: The